candycode/loco/README.md

 native widgets a  number of wrappers are already available for accessing system dialogs and controls such as the MacOS drawer and top level menu; more are being added.
-In the future it will be possible to specify an entire native GUI through JSON.
+In the future it will be possible to specify an entire native GUI through JSON and use Knockoutjs to manage the user interface as done for web applications.

 HUD-type interfaces are going to be supported through WebKit or QGraphicsWidgets layered on top of a QGraphicsView; a proof